eshajulka/BC-COMS-1016.github.io/final-project.md

 ## 2. Hypothesis Testing and Prediction Questions

 In this section you should explain the overarching theme and direction of your research report.
 You will then describe your hypothesis testing question and state the null hypothesis and the alternative hypothesis.
-You will also use this section to state your prediction testing question
+You will also use this section to **state** your prediction testing question.

 Make sure to discuss how these questions relate to the theme of your report.
 Please bold the sentence that mentions the hypothesis testing and prediction testing questions.
 (Use double stars to **\*\*bold\*\*** text).

 In this section, you will explain how you will go about testing your hypothesis.
 You will explain the test statistic you plan to use and simulate, as well as a motivatation and justification of what this test will help you determine.
 At this point, you will also decide on a significance cut-off level that you will use.

 For your prediction question, you will explain and justify which model and features you will use to make a prediction.
-We encourage you to use more than feature to make a prediction.
+We encourage you to use more than one feature to make a prediction.

+You don't need to need to implement the tests in Python Code in this section.
+You will do that in section 4.
 **Note: Keep the text length in this section between 250-300 words long.**

 ## 3. Exploratory Data Analysis